God Is Samoan: Dialogues between Culture and Theology in the Pacific

 Each chapter in this book focuses on a distinct type of culturally driven theological dialogue.
 One type is between readers and texts, in which biblical scholars suggest new ways of reading, and even rewriting, the Bible so it becomes more meaningful in local terms.
 A second kind concerns the state of the church and society.
 For example, feminist theologians and those calling for “prophetic” action on social problems propose new conversations about how people in Oceania should navigate difficult times.
 A third kind of discussion revolves around identity, emphasizing what makes Oceania unique and culturally coherent.
 A fourth addresses the problems of climate change and environmental degradation to sacred lands by encouraging “eco-theological” awareness and interconnection.
 Finally, many contextual theologians engage with the work of other disciplines— prominently, anthropology—as they develop new discourse on God, people, and the future of Oceania.

 Contextual theology allows people in Oceania to speak with God and fellow humans through the idiom of culture in a distinctly Pacific way.
-However, Tomlinson concludes, the most fruitful topic of dialogue might not be culture, but rather the nature of dialogue itself.
+Tomlinson concludes, however, that the most fruitful topic of dialogue might not be culture, but rather the nature of dialogue itself.
 Written in an accessible, engaging style and presenting innovative findings, this book will interest students and scholars of anthropology, world religion, theology, globalization, and Pacific studies.

 - Matt Tomlinson is associate professor of anthropology in the Department of Social Anthropology at the University of Oslo and the College of Asia and the Pacific at the Australian National University.